biopet/extractadaptersfastqc/README.md

 # ExtractAdaptersFastqc

- This tool can extract the adapters and contamination from the output files from fastqc.
+ The sequences can be output in plain text format with a newline character as a separator between the sequences.
- The output can be only sequences or in a fasta format.
+ Alternatively the sequences can be output in FASTA format.

 # Documentation